shahianshika19/Voice-assistant-with-AWS/README.md

 ## Features

-- **AI-Powered Chatbot**: Powered by the Google Gemini API to provide intelligent responses.
+- **AI-Powered Chatbot**: Uses AI and ML algorithms to provide intelligent responses.
 - **Sentiment Analysis**: Analyzes the sentiment of user messages (positive, neutral, or negative).
 - **Local Data Storage**: Stores conversation history and sentiment data in `localStorage` for persistence.
 - **Feedback Collection**: Collects user feedback on products for sentiment tracking and insights.